Our commitment to your privacy

 We keep data for the furtherance of our charitable obligations.

-Personal information is only collected in connection with specific and necessary activities, such as the provision of services and information to people we assist through our Daisy Chain and Canal Boat Respite holiday programmes, our Toy Bank Projects, and Crisis Grant Line.
+Personal information is only collected in connection with specific and necessary activities, such as the provision of services and information to people we assist through our Daisy Chain holiday programme, our Toy Bank Project, Community Cupboard and Crisis Grant Line.

 We may also collect and hold personal data to:

-* Meet our legal obligations as an employer, and our responsibilities as an organisation working with volunteers;
+* Meet our legal obligations as an employer, and our responsibilities;

 * Fulfil our charitable reporting duties;